Weather Averages for Malta in March

 On March 29th 2014, the Craft Beer Festival is held in Valletta at the Django Jazz Bar.
 This annual spring beer festival is hosted by the National Brewers Club of Malta and provides you with the perfect opportunity to try loads of free samples of all kinds of beers.
 In addition to the samples, the Craft Beer Festival also features live music performances and food.

 March 31st 2014 marks Freedom Day throughout the whole of Malta.
 This public holiday commemorates the day the British forces pulled out of Malta in 1979.
 In celebration of this historically important day, many activities take place in Vittoriosa around the monument which honours Freedom Day.

 Things to do

-Where to eat & drink
+Where to eat and drink

 Malta hosts a wide range of excellent restaurants, bars and pubs to eat and drink at.
-I Cannoli at English Bar, at 160 Triq San Xmun, is a good Italian restaurant with a Sicilian theme.
+I Cannoli at English Bar at 160 Triq San Xmun, is an Italian restaurant with a Sicilian theme.

 Hit the beach